jstrait/wavefile/README.markdown

 # Example Usage

-This is a short example that shows how to append three separate Wave files into a single file:
+This short example shows how to append three separate Wave files into a single file:

 ```ruby
 require 'wavefile'